AlejandroMus/kracs/README.md

 # NOTES.
 IMPORTANT, PLEASE READ BEFORE RUNNING!!
 - The working directory of the image contains the SOFTWARES' folder, where the main softwares can be found.
-Moreover, the .casa folder is also in the $HOME.
+Moreover, the _.casa_ folder is also in the $HOME.
-- T¡For using AIPS, change to aips group (su aips, pswd: aips).
+- For using AIPS, change to aips group (su aips, pswd: aips).
 - The alias _casa_ is for CASA5.7.
 On the other hand, _casa6_ will invoke CASAv6 (needed for SYMBA but not working poltools wih Python3).
 For DIFMAP is difmap
 - The file "requirements.txt" is used for installing necessay packages for Python2.7 (e.g., numpy, scipy...).
 - *One needs to do _conda activate ehtim_ for having the conda env. with ehtim, ehtplot and DMC.*